 Swaps may be used to take exposure to bonds or other debt instruments as referred in the Investment Policies section, to hedge against currency and interest rate risk, to take additional currency or interest rate risk or to manage the Fund's interest rate duration.
 For example, in respect of currencies, the Fund may utilise currency swap contracts where that Fund may exchange currencies at fixed rates of exchange for currencies at floating rates of exchange or may exchange currencies at a floating rate of exchange for currencies at a fixed rate of exchange.
 For these instruments the Fund's return is based on the movement of currency exchange rates and interest rate swap contracts where that Fund may exchange by the parties.
-In respect of interest rate cash flows for fixed interest rate cash flows or fixed interest rate cash flows for floating interest rate cash flows.
+In respect of interest rate cash flows for fixed interest rate cash flows for floating interest rate cash flows for fixed interest rate exposures.
+For these instruments the Fund's return is based on the movement of allows.
 These contracts allow the Fund to manage its interest rate exposures.
 For these instruments the Fund's return is based on the movement of interest rates (and consideration of financing and re-financing costs) relative to a fixed rate agreed by the parties.
 The Fund may also enter into option contracts on currencies and interest rate swaps.